hoomaancodes/Calculator/README.md

 - `script.js`: The JavaScript file for handling the logic of drawing and user interactions.

 ##Known Issues
--Pressing "=" before entering all numbers or an operator may cause unexpected behavior.
+- Pressing "=" before entering all numbers or an operator may cause unexpected behavior.
--Division by zero will display an error message.
+- Division by zero will display an error message.